Scooby-Doo (film): Home media

 The film was released on VHS and DVD on October 11, 2002.
-The release included deleted scenes, among them an alternate opening animated in the style of the original television series.
+The release included deleted scenes, among them an alternate opening animated in the style of the original television series, done by Kurtz & Friends.
 It was later released on Blu-ray on January 16, 2007.
 Said Blu-ray was given a double feature pack with its sequel, Monsters Unleashed, on November 9, 2010.

 Reception

 Box office

-Scooby-Doo debuted with $19.2 million on its opening day and $54.1 million over the weekend from 3,447 theaters, averaging about $15,711 per venue and ranking No. 1 at the box office.
+Scooby-Doo debuted with $19.2 million on its opening day and $54.1 million over the weekend from 3,447 theaters, averaging about $15,711 per venue and ranking No. 1 at the box office above The Bourne Identity.
 At the time, it had the second-highest June opening weekend, behind Austin Powers: The Spy Who Shagged Me.
 During its theatrical run, Scooby-Doo also competed against another family-oriented film, Lilo & Stitch.
 The film closed on October 31, 2002, with a final gross of $153 million in the United States and Canada.
 It made an additional $122 million in other territories, bringing the total worldwide gross to $275.7 million, making it the fifteenth most successful film worldwide of 2002.
 The film was released in the United Kingdom on July 12, 2002, and topped the country's box office for the next two weekends, before being dethroned by Austin Powers in Goldmember.